|

 Each section is followed by References and "For Further Study" Bibliography.

-All CEU Professional courses are approved for Acupuncture Physician licensure renewal by the Florida Board of Acupuncture, under Title XXXII, Sections 457 and 64 A and B, and the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+Florida Board of Acupuncture, under Title XXXII, Sections 457 and 64 A and B, and the

 This online course includes: